-Date of Absence:
+Date of Absence: Date of Absence:

-Pre-service teachers must make up absent days immediately following the official placement dates
+Pre-service teachers must make up absent days immediately following the official placement dates.
+Students are generally required to make up missed placement days, e.g. public holidays or days missed due to illness.

-Medical Certificate Provided Yes No
+Medical Certificate Provided Yes Νο

-Doctor's certificate/s to be sent with this form if absent 2 days or more
+Medical certificate/s to be sent with this form if absent 2 days or more.